NLM® Online Users' Meeting: Questions and Answers

 With our redesign right now we are going through some pretty extensive usability testing.
 We will likely include a question about finding research articles or conversely asking them about using PubMed.
 We believe that most of our MedlinePlus users don't know what PubMed is and that's why we renamed the feature to "Research Articles."
 We wanted to indicate that this is high level information.
 I know that there are some people out there who definitely think that taking away the PubMed term was a mistake.
 I think that we're going to have to look to our users and find out what really works best for them.
 Thank you for the comment.

 I use the Related Articles feature in PubMed as a sort of double check for searching.
 Are you maintaining that feature?

 The related articles feature works the same way as it has for many years.
-It uses a word-weighted algorithm which is described in technical terms in PubMed's Help.
+It uses a word-weighted algorithm which is described in technical terms in PubMed's [link removed] Help.
 The relationships are recalculated daily.
 We have recently introduced Related Reviews, links from the set of Related Articles to review articles (see the article: Related Reviews Coming to AbstractPlus in PubMed® ).

 I do systematic review searching so I have to be really comprehensive.
 One of the things I don't think people realize is that when you search with limits you're often limiting out all that brand new 2008 stuff, that in process material.
 Have you thought about putting a note or disclaimer to warn users that they may be missing out on some citations?